aiplanethub/mini-bootcamp-introduction-to-pandas/sorting-and-renaming/1487-Sorting.md

-* We can get the sorted result in descending (decreasing) order by passing the parameter ‘ascending’ as False in the sort_values() method:
+* We can get the sorted result in descending (decreasing) order by passing the parameter 'ascending' as False in the sort_values() method: